Homemade Fish Sticks.

 Homemade Fish Sticks

-I had at home a sea bass freshly caught by my husband, but you can use any type of fish.
+I had a freshly caught sea bass at home by my husband, but you can use any type of fish.

-Fillet the fish, and cut into pieces similar in length and width to commercial fish sticks.
+Fillet the fish, and cut into fillets that are similar in length and width to commercial sticks.

-Prepare the Sicilian seasoned breadcrumbs, following my recipe, click here,
+Prepare the Sicilian-style seasoned breadcrumbs following my recipe, click here,

-Choose coarse breadcrumbs or half crumbled white bread and half breadcrumbs.
-For a crunchier coating, you can also add crushed corn flakes.
+Select coarse breadcrumbs or half crumbled sandwich bread and half breadcrumbs.
+If you want a crunchier crust, you can also add crushed corn flakes.

-Beat the eggs, and dip each fillet first into the egg and then into the breadcrumbs, pressing well
+Beat the eggs, and dip each fillet first in the egg, then in the breadcrumbs, pressing firmly

-Now decide how to cook them, either fried in a pan with plenty of sunflower oil, in a traditional fryer, in an air fryer, or finally in the oven.
+Now decide how to cook them, either fried in a pan with plenty of sunflower seed oil, or in a traditional fryer, or in an air fryer, or finally in the oven.

-In a pan: pour at least 1/4 inch of sunflower oil, and when it is hot, immerse the fillets and cook them on both sides until golden brown, then absorb the excess oil with absorbent paper.
+In a pan: pour at least ¼ inch of sunflower seed oil, and when it is hot, immerse the fillets and cook them on both sides until golden brown, then absorb excess oil with paper towels.

-In traditional fryer: pour sunflower oil up to the indicated level, and once it reaches 356°F (180°C), place the fillets in the basket and cook the fish for 4/5 minutes.
+In a traditional fryer: pour the sunflower seed oil to the indicated level, and as soon as it reaches 356°F, place the fillets in the basket, and cook the fish for 4/5 minutes.

-In air fryer: following your appliance’s instructions, place the fillets in the basket, and cook them in the fish mode.
-At 356°F (180°C) for about 10 minutes with the basket preheated first.
+In an air fryer: follow your appliance’s instructions, place the fillets in the basket, and cook them on the fish setting.
+At 356°F for about 10 minutes, preheating the basket first.

-In oven: Set your appliance to 356°F (180°C), preferably with fan, place a sheet of parchment paper on a baking sheet, and arrange the fillets.
-Position the tray at the top of the oven and cook the fillets for 5 minutes each side, turning them halfway through.
+In the oven: Preheat your appliance to 356°F, preferably with ventilation, place a sheet of parchment paper on a baking tray, and place the fillets.
+Position the tray in the top part of the oven and cook the fillets for 5 minutes on each side, turning them halfway through.

-The Homemade Fish Sticks are ready to serve, and your children and even adults will be happy and satisfied.
+Homemade Fish Sticks are ready to serve, and your children and even adults will be happy and content.

 Storage and Tips